 In July 2011, the Washington State Institute for Public Policy (WSIPP) published an update to "...calculate the return on investment to taxpayers from evidence based prevention and intervention programs and policies."
 The Legislature instructed WSIPP to produce "a comprehensive list of programs and policies that improve . . . outcomes for children and adults in Washington and result in more cost-efficient use of public resources."
 (Aos, et. al.).
 WSIPP found that FFT continues to produce one of the highest returns on investment ratios among the evidence based programs evaluated: "...an astounding 641%."
-In June of 2016, WSIPP updated the cost benefit data for evidence based programs (EBPs).
+In June of 2017, WSIPP updated the cost benefit data for evidence based programs (EBPs).
 EBPs in JR continue to achieve high returns, as noted below.

-Evidence Based Program Benefit per Dollar Spent Likelihood of a positive return
+D 64 C 4 D 14- 6 ID D Benefit per Likelihood of a

-Functional Family Therapy \$9.38 99%
+Benefit-Cost Results for JR Programs Dollar Spent positive return

-3 13 ' ~ ~ ~ ~
+Functional Family Therapy \$11.59 96%

-Aggression Replacement Training \$10.85 92%
+Aggression Replacement Training \$4.03 65%

-Functional Family Parole \$2.56 72%
+Functional Family Parole \$6.37 76%

-Family Integrated Transitions \$1.73 67%
+Family Integrated Transitions \$.55 41%